umgc-smart-tool/smart-tool/README.md

 ## Need More?

-Please refer to the SMART Project Final Report (SMART_Project_Final_Report.pdf) for further information about the project.
+Please refer to the SMART Project Final Report (SMART_Project_Final_Report.docx) for further information about the project.

 -----